cpfaff/rbefdata_paper/paper/rbefdata.md

 time and labour intensive but also potentially error prone, especially as the complexity of the analyses increases.
 Provenance and the advantage of keeping scripts (workflows) close to the data.

+In ecology the reuse of the mostly small and heterogeneous data seems promising.
+It can be integrated into a wider context to answer questions on a much broader, temporal and spatial scale.

+This is of particular intrest in terms of the most pressing questions in ecology

+about climate changes and
+ecosystem services.
+This requires several

+There is a growing demand to reuse available data and for tools that enable researchers to deal with requirements like data preservation, exploration and reuse as well as with the description process of data via meta data.

+ However, particularly research areas like ecology which are characterised by a high degree of interdisciplinary interactions are challenging in terms of data management and the applicability of some valuable concepts like ontologies seems questionable.
+While ontologies with a very clear and close scope are in use already (onto verse examples) the development of a sophisticated ontology for ecology research is a very time, labor intensive and complex task.
+The nature of ecology requires a community for the development of ontologies that includes experts from all contributing domains to model the relevant concepts into a formal representation.

+(supporting, Kepler).